-1. Walk around the five FREE tar pits in Hancock Park.
+1. Walk for free around the five tar pits in Hancock Park.

 There are five, fenced tar pits to explore throughout Hancock Park.

-The most prominent is the Lake Pit, with giant fiberglass Columbian Mammoths at its edge, and a mammoth trapped in the sticky lake.
+The most prominent is the Lake Pit (above) with giant fiberglass Columbian Mammoths at its edge, and a mammoth trapped in the sticky lake.
 Crude oil bubbles up from the ground and seeps to the surface, as smelly asphalt covers the lake's surface.

-Some amazing fossils have been discovered here, and the most common are dire wolves, saber-toothed cats, and coyotes.
-In total over 3 million items have been excavated.
+Some amazing fossils have been discovered here, and over 3 million items have been excavated.
+The most common are dire wolves, saber-toothed cats, and coyotes.
 You can also visit two other active excavation sites at Project 23 and Pit 91.

 2. Discover how tar bubbles up to the ground 1,000 feet above an oil field!

 The underground Salt Lake Oil Field is just north of Hancock Park and feeds these amazing tar pits.
-It was formed 5-25 million years ago during the Miocene Epoch, then during the last 50,000 years prehistoric animals became trapped in the sticky asphalt.
-Prior to this L.A. was submerged beneath the ocean.
+It was formed 5-25 million years ago during the Miocene Epoch, then prehistoric animals became trapped in the sticky asphalt in the last 50,000 years.
+Prior to this L.A. was submerged beneath the ocean!

 3. See fossils at the La Brea Tar Pits Museum (admission required).